Kingbird SolutionsKingbird Solutions

 Kingbird vs. a full-time hire.

-Hiring a VP of Ops or senior operator takes months and costs six figures before they ship anything.
-A Kingbird partnership installs the same systems in weeks, on a fixed scope, with no long-term commitment.
+Hiring a senior engineer or head of product takes months and costs six figures before they ship anything.
+Kingbird ships custom software in weeks on a monthly retainer or fixed-scope sprint. with no long-term commitment.

 Side by side